KRR-Oxford/LLMap-Prelim/README.md

-# LLMap
+# LLMap-Prelim

-This repository contains code for the poster paper: "Search-then-Match: Investigating a General Ontology Alignment Framework with Large Language Models".
+This repository contains code for the preliminary investigation of ontology alignment with large language models.

+The associated poster paper: "Exploring Large Language Models for Ontology Alignment".

 ## Dependencies